AWS App Runner vs Elastic Beanstalk: Differences Compared

 How to Estimate Your App Runner Cost

-AWS is notorious for being difficult to estimate cost and App Runner is no different.
-The App Runner is actually a really affordable service when compared to similar services like Heroku.
+AWS is notorious for being difficult to estimate cost, and App Runner is no different.
+The App Runner is a really affordable service compared to similar services like Heroku.
 You can save a substantial amount of money if you manage it right.

 But that’s the tricky part.